nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 **Source:** [Statista](https://www.statista.com/statistics/274778/revenue-and-profit-of-cargill-agricultural-company/)

-## What are 5 characteristics of a Sole Proprietorship?
+## 5 Facts About Sole Proprietorships?

 ####  1. Single Owner Business
 Sole Proprietorships are limited to one owner who doubles as the main operator.